Zven94/Hello_Microverse/README.md

 ### Tech Stack <a name="tech-stack"></a>

-> We developed this web with HTML-CSS language.
+This web was developed with HTML-CSS language.

 <details>
   <summary>Other versions</summary>